Cadyn Cathers, PsyD

 Get to know Dr. Cadyn:

-Cadyn Cathers, PsyD (he/him/his) has been teaching courses on human sexuality, psychotherapy with LGBTQIA+ communities, and psychodynamic theory for over 10 years, and serves as teaching faculty at Antioch University Los Angeles in the LGBT Specialization.
-He is the founder and CEO of The Affirmative Couch, which provides online continuing education on clinical work with LGBTQIA+, CNM, and kink communities.
+Cadyn Cathers, PsyD (he/him/his) has been teaching courses on human sexuality, psychotherapy with LGBTQIA+ communities, and psychodynamic theory for over 10 years He is the founder and CEO of The Affirmative Couch, which provides online continuing education on clinical work with LGBTQIA+, CNM, and kink communities.
 He is a licensed psychologist in private practice at the Out Couch Psychoanalytic Psychotherapy, P.C., where he focuses on psychoanalytic psychotherapy with transgender and nonbinary patients.
+Additionally, he serves as adjunct faculty at Antioch University Los Angeles, Reiss-Davis Graduate School, and Pacifica Graduate Institute.

-MBA, Health Care Leadership (Expected Graduation: April 2023)
+MBA, Leadership and Teams (Expected Graduation: Fall 2023) Antioch University Online

-Cathers, C. & Sullivan, S. (in press).
+Cathers, C. & Sullivan, S. (2022).
 Developmental approaches for clinical work with CNM individuals.
 In Burnes, T. & M. Vaughan.
 The Handbook of CNM Clinical Practice.
 Rowman & Littlefield.

 Cathers, C. (2020).
 Rose is so much sweeter: Navigating the name change process with transgender and gender non-conforming clients.
 In J. S. Whitman & C. J. Boyd (Eds.), The Therapist’s Notebook for Lesbian, Gay, Bisexual, and Transgender Clients: Homework, Handouts, and Activities for Use in Psychotherapy.
 New York: Haworth Clinical Practice Press.